 I sit alone after the children are finally, and actually, really asleep.
 After all of the books have been read, teeth have been brushed, baths have been spilled onto the tile floor, last gulps of milk swallowed, and every worry from the day hammered out, I am alone.
 My aloneness has always been a treacherous place.
 Past me’s have filled this time ambiguously, even destructively.
-My avoidance of any real self-examination took years to hammer out.
+My avoidance of any real self-examination took years to work out.
 Years and disasters.
-Marriage to the wrong man, running to the arms of another man, divorce, joint custody of my most valuable treasure on the planet, pain when that little boy is not in my home, and years of therapy all made it perfectly clear that I, yes, the little girl who was fearless and genius and joyful, this “I” had grown up into as messy a person as can be found.
+Marriages lost, too much time away from my precious son and thousands of dollars of therapy all made it perfectly clear that I, yes, the little girl who was fearless and genius and joyful, this “I” had grown up into as messy a person as can be found.
 And every moment alone, as good for me as it is, if not properly channeled can still becomes a barrage of self-accusations and a torrent of tears.
 And, good grief I have not even mentioned the vastness of my worries.
-My imagination personifies them as a great army resembling Tolkien level terror and detail.
+The personification of these demons like a great army resembling Tolkien level terror and detail.
 I stare at them each with their snouts and their swords, and honestly, mostly, I just feel tired.
 I’m just exhausted of them.
 But this exhaustion, this is the worst place.
 No fear or anger, no sword in my own hand ready to take them down, I just want to lie down, let them run me over, fall asleep and put them away in the hurry and bustle of the next day.

 But my mind holds no cavern large enough to contain these worries.
 Nor am I the Scarlet O’Hara type who can put just anything aside for another day.
 Although I do, I just don’t do it well.
 At least I can name these ghastly creatures.
 I was born right before the Milllennial generation.
 I’m fragments of two generations with a personality as puzzling as my guilty pleasure mentality towards facebook and disdain for Snapchat.
 And my worries and cares quite easily match the two generations I straddle.